 The College may make exceptions to this housing policy for students wishing to live off campus, normally only when enrollment exceeds housing capacity.
-Students are advised that signing a lease or rental agreement with a third-party landlord does not exempt them from the College's Housing Policy, and leases or rental agreements should not be signed unless an off-campus housing assignment has already been obtained during the annual housing selection process.
+Students are advised that signing a lease

 Housing Assignments

 The College tries to grant the preference of each student in making housing assignments and roommate pairings.
 However, there may be occasions where some assignments have to be changed in the interest of the total housing program.